FAQ

 A simplified schematic diagram of a power unit of a gas turbine power plant is shown in the figure:

-Principal process diagram of a power plant with gas turbines:
+Principal process flow diagram of a power plant with gas turbines:

 Areas of use of gas turbine power plants

-Gas turbine power plants can be used in various spheres, from providing electricity to civil and agricultural buildings to industrial facilities and oil and gas fields.
+Gas turbine power plants can be used in various areas, from providing electricity to civil and agricultural buildings to industrial facilities and oil and gas fields.

 The use of gas turbine power plants is expedient for remote consumers, especially when heating is required.